Jermaine Hue

-Jermaine "Jerry" Hue (born 15 June 1978 in Morant Bay, St Thomas, Jamaica) is a retired professional football midfielder who formerly played for Harbour View and the Jamaica national football team.
+Jermaine "Jerry" Hue (born 15 June 1978) is a retired professional football midfielder who formerly played for Harbour View and the Jamaica national football team.

 Club career

 Hue started his playing career for Jamaica National Premier League Harbour View, with whom he won the 2004–2005 National Premier League Championship.
 He joined Harbour View's U-14 in 1993, before making his first team debut in 1998.
 He was also the 1999–2000 Premier League MVP.

 Jermaine also played for Mandela United of the B.I.S.L.
 (New York a league from which came Stern John and others who went on to play Major league soccer) where he was spotted by major league scouts.

 Next up was a move to the Kansas City Wizards of the American Major League Soccer in September 2005, where he spent one season before moving onto Mjällby of Sweden in 2006.
 He only played 9 games for them in 2006 before returning to Jamaica.

 On 26 September 2013, Jermaine Hue was banned for nine months after testing positive for a banned substance at the World Cup qualifier away to Honduras in June.